 Sepsis is the major cause of death in preterm newborns after the first week.
 Low-birth-weight infants have an increased risk of death.
 Extremely low-birth-weight infants who have sepsis caused by the fungus Candida or bacteria are at much greater risk of death.

 Newborns who recover from sepsis generally do not have long-term problems.
-However, newborns who survive meningitis may have developmental delay, cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of symptoms that involve difficulty moving and muscle stiffness (spasticity).
+However, newborns who survive meningitis may have developmental delay, cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of conditions that involve difficulty moving and muscle stiffness (spasticity).
 It results from brain malformations that occur before birth as the brain is developing... read more , seizures Seizures in Children Seizures are a periodic disturbance of the brain’s electrical activity, resulting in some degree of temporary brain dysfunction.
 When older infants or young children have seizures, they often... read more , or hearing loss Hearing Impairment in Children Hearing impairment refers to any degree of hearing loss, mild to severe, and can occur when there is a problem with a part of the ear, including the inner, middle, and outer ears, or the nerves... read more .

 Treatment of Sepsis in Newborns